 A Visit to the Russian Versaille

-Palace walls are decorated with ornate sconces, silk wallpapers, and master oil paintings.
+Peterhof Palace’s walls are decorated with ornate sconces, silk wallpapers, and master oil paintings.
 Some of the ceilings were hand painted (called a plafond) with lovely frescoes, Elizabeth pictured within many of the scenes.
-This palace could hold thousands of people at one time, thus was used for grand balls, masquerades, and large dinner parties.
+This palace could hold thousands of people at one time, thus it was used for grand balls, masquerades, and large dinner parties.

 Peterhof, completed in 1721, was similar to Catherine’s Palace with that rooms were decorated in a single color scheme.
 The rooms that tied for my favorite were the Crown Room (the bedchambers), and the mint green Throne Room, which was green trimmed in red.
 There were two eye-catching Chinese themed rooms with valuable jeweled walls.

 More than 5,000 hand-painted ceramic dishes, many being Wedgwood, were on hand for the elegant dining rooms.
-The portrait gallery, containing 130 works by Prague artist G. Grott, was my favorite room of all.
+The portrait gallery contained 130 works by Prague artist G. Grott and was my favorite room of all.
 Grott was Elizabeth’s favorite artist and upon his death, she bought all his remaining portraits and hung them in this gallery.
-Most feature children and the expressions captured are exquisite.
+Most feature children and the expressions captured are amazing.

-We ate a delicious beef stroganoff lunch, a Russian classic, at one of the restaurants in the Peterhof complex.
-The restaurant prices were affordable with plentiful portions and free WIFI.
+Jo and I ate a delicious beef stroganoff lunch, a Russian classic, at one of the restaurants in the Peterhof complex.
+The restaurant prices were affordable with plentiful portions and free Wi-Fi.
 Our guide was kind enough to treat us to lunch.

 FYI: Admission to Catherine’s Palace is 550 rubles for adults and Peterhof was around the same.